modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index.rst

 :py:class:`~modin.experimental.core.execution.native.implementations.omnisci_on_native.dataframe.dataframe.OmnisciOnNativeDataframe`.

 When :py:class:`~modin.experimental.core.execution.native.implementations.omnisci_on_native.dataframe.dataframe.OmnisciOnNativeDataframe`
-recieves a query it determines, whether the operation is require data materialization or can be performed lazily.
+recieves a query it determines whether the operation requires data materialization or can be performed lazily.
 Depending on that the operation is either appended to a lazy computation tree or executed.